rafamel/promist/README.md

 import { control } from 'promist';

 function* gen(n) {
-  // You can use yield as you'd use await; res = 20 let res = yield Promise.resolve(n * 2);
+  // You can use yield as you'd use await let res = yield Promise.resolve(n * 2);
-  // If tasks have been triggered by some event this won't execute res = yield Promise.resolve(res * 5);
+  // test() will be called here,
-  // res = 100
+  // if it returns falsy or throws an error this next line won't execute res = yield Promise.resolve(res * 5);

   return res;
 }